jon49/child-spaced-repetition/README.md

 #### Updating

-Updating works very similarly to inserting, except you'll already have a record (hintz the update).
+Updating works very similarly to inserting, except you'll already have a record (hints the update).
 In your Model, create an update method as follows:

 ```php
 class User extends Model {